 And I hope everyone had a great (and relaxed) Labor Day.
 And speaking of labor… let’s ease back into things with the (s)light comedy Junior (1994).

-Arnold Schwarzenegger stars as Dr. Alex Hesse, a research scientist who becomes the test subject for his latest fertility drug.
-And if the poster (see left) isn’t obvious enough, he becomes the world’s first pregnant man!
-Years ahead of its time, this movie.
+Arnold Schwarzenegger stars as Dr. Alex Hesse, a research scientist who becomes the test subject for his latest fertility drug and the world’s first pregnant man!
+Years ahead of its time, this movie. 😉

 I had remembered seeing this film in theaters back when it was released, and since it was available for free through our On Demand service, I convinced my husband to watch it one night.
 And lo and behold, a library scene greeted us over the opening credits!